BeCracked/GraphLearning/Task3/README.md

 | Batch Size         | 64, 128, 256   |
 | Aggregation Type   | SUM, MEAN, MAX |

-We found the results were produced by models with a high number of epoches, a learning rate of about 1e-4, a hidden dimension of about 40, about 7 layers, no virtual nodes, a batch size around 128 and with the aggregation type set to SUM.
+We found the best results were produced by models with a high number of epochs, a learning rate of about 1e-4, a hidden dimension of about 40, about 7 layers, no virtual nodes, a batch size around 128 and with the aggregation type set to SUM.